kathy-lee/automotive_target_classification/README.md

 This is a object classification project based on radar spectrogram image.
+It aims to be a object classification sandkasten which is easy to use.

 ## About the dataset